JuanIrache/gopro-telemetry/readme.md

 # GoPro Telemetry

-Reads telemetry from the GPMF track in GoPro cameras (Hero5 and later).
+Parses telemetry from the GPMF track in GoPro cameras (Hero5 and later).

 Created for the [GoPro Telemetry Extractor](https://tailorandwayne.com/gopro-telemetry-extractor/).